2024 House Sitting Statistics – House Sitting Data Trend + Insights Into House Sitting

 Two people voted for Asia, making up 7% of the vote.

-If you pay attention, you’ll notice that many of these answers were in different parts of Europe.
-House owners in Europe should be able to find house sitters pretty easily!
+If you pay attention, you’ll notice that many of these answers were from different parts of Europe.
+House owners in Europe should be able to find housesitters pretty easily!

 House sitters may want to find opportunities to sit in less popular places.
-These places will be easier to find opportunities because of less competition.
+Because of less competition, these places will be easier to find opportunities in.
 While many sitters go to Western Europe, not as many go to the Middle East or South Africa.

 Fortunately, you’ll be able to find a good opportunity in most places as house sitting becomes more popular.